venkataravuri/awesome-tech-articles-blogs/topics/architecture-design/redis.md

     Node B contains hash slots from 5501 to 11000.
     Node C contains hash slots from 11001 to 16383.

+###  Redis Cluster TCP ports

+Every Redis Cluster node requires two TCP connections open.
+- The normal Redis TCP port used to serve clients, for instance let’s take 7000,
+- Cluster Bus port obtained by adding 10000 to the data port, so 17000.

+Cluster bus is a node-to-node communication channel using a binary protocol.
+The Cluster bus is used by nodes for failure detection, configuration update, failover authorization and so forth.

 ### How inter node communication in a Redis Cluster?